for pumpkins, of course, fall leaves, and candy corn. Then purple. Add

-If these colors are too bold for you, check these out.
-They are all variations on
+If these colors are too bold for you, try some other combinations, all variations on

 We could go on and on about the fun you can have with tint and tone, proportions,

-accent colors and the fact that even neutrals have colors, as in the lower left
+accent colors and the fact that even neutrals have colors.

 I hope all of this gives you a new eye for color.
 If not, you know where to find me.

 Ya know, the holidays are coming.
 If there is any tweaking you’d like to do your